argilla-io/argilla-python/docs/how_to_guides/record.md

                 "question": "What is the boiling point of water?", "answer": "100 degrees Celsius"
             },
-        ),
+        ), # (1)
     ]

     dataset.records.log(records)
     ```
+    1. This is an illustration of a definition.
+In a real world scenario, you would iterate over a data structure and create `Record` objects for each iteration.

 === "From a generic data structure"

-    You can add the data directly as a dictionary, where the keys correspond to the names of fields, questions, metadata or vectors in the dataset and the values are the data to be added.
-However, you can also use a `mapping` to indicate which keys in the source data correspond to the dataset fields.
+    You can add the data directly as a dictionary like structure, where the keys correspond to the names of fields, questions, metadata or vectors in the dataset and the values are the data to be added.

+    If your data structure does not correspond to your Argilla dataset names, you can use a `mapping` to indicate which keys in the source data correspond to the dataset fields.

+    We illustrate this python dictionaries that represent your data, but we would not advise you to to define dictionaries.
+Instead use the `Record` object for instatiating records.

     ```python
     import argilla_sdk as rg